simonewebdesign/simonewebdesign/source/_posts/2020-07-06-rust-hashmap-insert-values-multiple-types.md

 I was building a generic data store with Rust and I needed to implement a **heterogeneous collection** of keys and values.
 Essentially what I needed was a dictionary, but with values of dynamic type, like both strings and integers at the same time.

 Rust is a statically typed language and, due to the memory safety guarantees we are given, all values of some type must have a known, fixed size at compile time, therefore we are not allowed to create a collection of multiple types.
-However, <a href="https://doc.rust-lang.org/reference/dynamically-sized-types.html" rel="external nofollow">dynamically sized types</a> also exist, and in this article I'll show how to use them.
+However, <a href="https://doc.rust-lang.org/reference/dynamically-sized-types.html" rel="external">dynamically sized types</a> also exist, and in this article I'll show how to use them.

 <!--more-->

-Say we have a <a href="https://doc.rust-lang.org/std/collections/struct.HashMap.html" rel="external nofollow">`HashMap`</a> and we want to add more than one value type to it.
+Say we have a <a href="https://doc.rust-lang.org/std/collections/struct.HashMap.html" rel="external">`HashMap`</a> and we want to add more than one value type to it.

 For example: